 How do I check battery health on my iPad?

-Use third-party apps like CoconutBattery or iMazing to get detailed insights.
+Use unaffiliated apps like Coconut Battery or imazing to get clear insights.

 Is checking my iPad’s age useful for resale?

-Absolutely.
-Knowing the release year helps determine resale value and informs potential buyers.
+Absolutely, understanding the release year helps determine resale value and informs potential buyers.

 Can Apple Support tell me exactly how old my iPad is?